Brief

 The goal is to make it easy to differentiate the flavors while shopping.

-I positioned the bears near the logo to illustrate where the bear shape in the logo originated.
+I positioned the bears near the logo to illustrate the origin of the bear shape in the logo.

 Challenges Faced

-The above photographs show a trial of what I imagined the brand to look like.
+The images to the left show a trial of what I imagined the brand to look like.

-After reflection, I realized I missed the mark on the brand identity—it was a minimalist brand for adults with wellness in mind.
+After reflection, I realized I had missed the mark on the brand identity—it was intended to be a minimalist brand for adults with wellness in mind.

 I went back to the drawing board and did research.
-I looked up the types of packaging 18-35-year-olds tend to reach for, including minimalistic packaging and common flavor combinations.
+I researched the types of packaging that 18-35-year-olds tend to reach for, including minimalist packaging and common flavor combinations.
 I then started over with a better sense of competitors and what the demographic would like.

-The color palette was also hard to work with since the colors don't scream minimalism and aren't typically associated with wellness and fitness.
+The color palette was also challenging to work with, as the colors don't exude minimalism and aren't typically associated with wellness and fitness.

 Programs Used